Frogs and Toads of Virginia

 The Atlantic Coast Leopard Frog and Southern Leopard Frog are basically identical besides that the Atlantic Coast Leopard Frog has light markings on dark background on thigh while the Southern Leopard Frog is the opposite.

 Pickeral Frog looks similar to the leopard frogs but it has rectangular markings instead of spots.

-The Wood Frog has a raccoon like mask around its eyes that give it a distinct look.
+The Wood Frog (Lithobates sylvaticus) has a raccoon like mask around its eyes that give it a distinct look.

 The Carpenter Frog has two light bands down its back.

 The Cricket Frogs look really similar but there’s a few ways to tell them apart.
 The Southern Cricket Frog has a more pointed snout while the Northern Cricket Frog has a more blunt snout.
 The Southern Cricket Frog doesn’t have as much webbing on the back legs as the Northern Cricket Frog.

 The Cope’s Gray Tree Frog and Eastern Gray Tree Frog are identical to the eye but there calls and number of chromosomes are different.
 They also have orange markings on their back legs.